Installing OpenStructure From Source¶

 Flag to choose build generator¶

 CMake supports different build generators.
-On UNIX, i.e. macOS and Linux, the default build generator is Makefiles, but it is also possible to use other programs.
-For a list of supported build generators on your platform, run cmake without parameters.
+On UNIX, i.e. MacOS X and Linux, the default build generator is Makefiles, but it is also possible to use other programs.
+For a list of supported build generators on your platform, start cmake without parameters.

 Flags to Control the Dependencies¶